Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/meta_prompting.md

 ### Resources

-This example uses the Netlify [README document](prompt_engineering/README_Netlify) which explains how to deploy a static site to Netlify, a hosting provider.
+This example uses the Netlify [README document](prompt_engineering/README_Netlify), which explains how to deploy a static site to Netlify, a hosting provider.

 ### Workflow

-I start by providing context and role to Claude Sonnet 4.6 before providing the procedural guide:
+I start by providing context and role to Claude Sonnet 4.6 before providing the sample procedural guide:

-> User: You are a prompt engineer who will reverse engineer a prompt from some provided content.
+> User: You are a prompt engineer who will create a prompt using some provided content.
 In this scenario, you will reverse engineer a prompt for a procedural guide, a Netlify README that explains how to deploy a static site to Netlify's platform.
-Although you will reverse engineer the prompt from specific content, the prompts you develop should be more generalized and not specific to the particular procedural guide I will show you.
+Although you will reverse engineer the prompt from specific content, the prompts you develop should be generalized and not specific to the particular procedural guide I will provide.
 Analyze the sample procedural guide, then wait for further instructions.
 >
 > Assistant: I've carefully analyzed the Netlify README.
 Ready for your next instructions — whether that's drafting a generalized prompt, producing variations, or something else.
 >
 > User: Develop a prompt that would yield content for the section titled, "Create a Netlify site and publish the first build."
-Be specific about which instructions to provide to help a language model produce another step-by-step guide like this one.
+Be specific about which instructions to provide to help a language model produce a similar step-by-step guide like this one.
 Include sentence style, structure, and length.
 >
 > Assistant:
 > PROMPT: Write a step-by-step procedural guide section for a technical README that walks a developer through a single, discrete setup task within a larger deployment or configuration workflow.